-Join Dan Gookin for an in-depth discussion in this video Working with pointer arrays, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Working with pointer arrays, part of Learning C (2014).

 - A pointer is a variable.…A variable that holds a memory location.…As a variable it's possible, although terrifying…to some, to place pointers into an array.…Why and how you would want to do such a thing…is this movies topic.…Here I'll show you how to set up an array of pointers.…To keep things simple, I'll use strings for the example.…You'll see how to access strings,…evaluate the strings, and convert them from…array notation into pointer notation.…